 “As for how I keep myself in that positive place?
 Eight hours of sleep.
 Well, six to eight hours, six the bare minimum.
 Drinking a lot of water.
 Making sure that your mental health is just as well taken care of as your physical health.
 I’m a big advocate of therapy.
 I eat a plant-based diet—that’s something that works for me.
 It’s not necessarily something that works for everybody, but I try to be mindful about food—knowing where it comes from when I eat something.
 But with wellness, the definition has to change for every individual person.
 There’s no ‘recipe’ for wellness.
 The only way to participate in or consume this huge wellness culture we have now is to understand that 95% of what you read might not actually work for you.”

 “Truthfully, I feel like Gucci Bloom has been the biggest affirmation of my modeling career.
 It almost feels like the climax of it.
 Fashion is my first home, and fashion is the first global industry that embraced me, Gucci being the first global luxury brand to embrace me.
-But as I move into 2018, I’m focused on acting.
+But more recently I’m focused on acting.
 I’ve shot two films this year and I’m shooting a television show currently.
 I shot a film called Assassination Nation and another film called Mapplethorpe about the life of Robert Mapplethorpe.
 Assassination Nation has a great cast: I co-star with Suki Waterhouse, Joel McHale, and Bella Thorne.
 And I’m shooting a television show right now called You, co-starring with Penn Badgley, Shay Mitchell, John Stamos.
 I’m having a really, really great time and I’m exploring more of my artistic passion, which is performance.
 Acting.
 I’m also doing some writing right now that I’m hoping to combine with acting (though I can’t speak too much about that right now).

 “In the meantime, I feel so happy to represent Gucci and particularly Gucci Bloom.
 I’m just so happy that I have a home base that allows me to exist in fashion without having to open myself up to the vulnerabilities of perhaps less friendly clients or less forgiving contacts.
 I feel like I have my friends in fashion, and I know who they are.
 And I’m really happy to count Gucci as my best one.”